About

 Spinoff Ventures

 QB3 has a 20-year track record of spinning off innovative endeavors such as the venture capital firms Mission Bay Capital and Medtech Venture Partners; several incubators, including QB3@953 (now part of MBC Biolabs); and a health technology initiative, the UCSF Rosenman Institute.
-QB3 founded and operates Bakar Labs, the incubator at UC Berkeley’s Bakar BioEnginuity Hub.
+QB3 founded and operates Bakar Labs, including its biotech and energy and materials divisions.
 Companies affiliated with QB3 brought in $942 million in funding in 2022.

 MBC Biolabs